-- provision of appropriate supervision and support for staff, volunteers and trustees. - development of a culture and environment whereby staff, volunteers and trustees are enabled to raise concerns and feel supported in their safeguarding role. - CEO is informed of any risk or deficits in organisational safeguarding arrangements or practices. - Consideration of the safeguarding implications of all existing and proposed projects or developments in the Local Authorities. - safer recruitment practices, including DBS vetting checks, are in place and in operation for appointment of staff, volunteers and trustees engaged in regulated activity. - the management of safeguarding allegations against staff, volunteers, trustees, consultants or visitors. - an appropriate response to address a safeguarding concern about a child or adult. - referral of cases of suspected abuse or allegations to children's social care and/or police or the equivalent authorities. - accurate written records of referrals/concerns that are stored securely and shared appropriately. - that an individual case record, including the outcome, is maintained of any response and action taken by The National House Project. - Provision of information and advice on safeguarding to staff, volunteers and trustees. - Up to date with the safeguarding arena and is familiar with local and national safeguarding procedures and guidance. - liaises with the CEO, as appropriate, about any action taken and any further response required where there have been allegations about a staff member/volunteer/consultant or visitor. - that contracted service providers and partners are compliant with their own safeguarding policy and procedures. - that through the pilot phase all Local House Projects comply with safeguarding policies and procedures in their respective local authority. - that when Local House Projects become an independent organisation they conform to local safeguarding arrangements.
+- provision of appropriate supervision and support for staff, volunteers and trustees. - development of a culture and environment whereby staff, volunteers and trustees are enabled to raise concerns and feel supported in their safeguarding role. - CEO is informed of any risk or deficits in organisational safeguarding arrangements or practices. - Consideration of the safeguarding implications of all existing and proposed projects or developments in the Local Authorities. - implementation of safer recruitment practices, including DBS vetting checks, are in place and in operation for appointment of staff, volunteers and trustees engaged in regulated activity.

+- management of safeguarding allegations against staff, volunteers, trustees, consultants or visitors. - response to address a safeguarding concern about a child or adult is appropriate. - referral of cases of suspected abuse or allegations to children's social care and/or police or the equivalent authorities. - written records of referrals/concerns are accurate and are stored securely and shared appropriately. - individual case record, including the outcome, is maintained of any response and action taken by The National House Project. - Provision of information and advice on safeguarding to staff, volunteers and trustees. - familiarisation with local and national safeguarding procedures and guidance and they are up to date with safeguarding legislation. - CEO is updated, as appropriate, about any action taken and any further response required where there have been allegations about a staff member/volunteer/consultant or visitor. - contracted service providers and partners are compliant with their own safeguarding policy and procedures. - Local House Projects comply with safeguarding policies and procedures in their respective local authority. - Local House Projects conform to local safeguarding arrangements if they become an independent organisation.